 1 (800) 203-8590 or Contact Us

 Prairie Dropseed was one of the major components of the Midwestern prairie, and it is now a popular landscape plant—with good reason.
 It is perhaps the most ornamental of the native prairie grasses.
 It grows in a clumping shape with deep green narrow leaves that arch downward.
 In July Sporobolus heterolepis sends up numerous stalks with delicate, open panicles shooting up over the clump.
 In fall, foliage turns a beautiful coppery orange color, which later fades to cream.
 Prairie Dropseed makes a lush, gorgeous lawn alternative with its mounded habit.
 It emits an unmistakable aroma some say resembles a cross between cilantro and fresh roasted nuts.
-Easy, beautiful, and hardy to a wide range of zones, its flowing look is a great choice for borders or mass plantings.
+Easy, beautiful, and hardy to a wide range of zones, its flowing look is a great choice for mixed plantings, meadow or prairie plantings, and contemporary landscapes.

 *Note: please adapt these suggestions as needed to accommodate your local conditions.